blackmirag3/Classify/docs/UserGuide.md

 Classify is a student management system meant to assist administrative staff of private tuition centres.

-The product is capable of storing students, and generating outputs based on provided parameters, such as grade improvements and payment statuses.
+The product is capable of storing students, and generating outputs based on provided parameters, such as phone number, or subjects taken.

 Within our program, a student can be stored with their
 - Subjects taken